 New Faces of Engineering:

-Maggie Jacques ’13 has been selected as ASCE’s New National Face of Civil Engineering-College Edition, and received a $500 cash scholarship.
+Maggie Jacques ’13 was selected as ASCE’s New National Face of Civil Engineering-College Edition

 The James M. Kennedy Jr. Scholarship Award: